GoodTime nabs $2M to match job applicants with interviewers to save time and build rapport

 With $2 million from a seed financing round led by Big Basin Capital and Walden Venture Capital, GoodTime’s big vision is manifesting itself initially as an HR tool.
 With a dash of natural language processing, GoodTime is helping recruiting teams match job applicants with the right interviewers.

 In competitive hiring environments, appropriately pairing a top candidate with an interviewer sharing prior work experience or university affiliation might be the difference maker in convincing that person to take the job.
-Of course this idea isn’t new, recruiters typically spend significant portions of their time manually checking calendars to coordinate schedules and matchmake.
+Of course, this idea isn’t new; recruiters typically spend significant portions of their time manually checking calendars to coordinate schedules and matchmake.

 “I met a recruiter from CoinBase who spends half her day scheduling interviews,” Moon told me.

 GoodTime integrates with applicant tracking systems to obtain information on candidates.
 This data is then paired with basic details about current employees.
-This information isn’t particularly hard to extract, but it does come from a myriad of unexpected places — spreadsheets, assorted documents and the like.
+This information isn’t particularly hard to extract, but it does come from myriad unexpected places — spreadsheets, assorted documents and the like.

 “Often in AI, people think about machines replicating what a human would be doing,” Sone said of others in the ecosystem taking a more bot-centric approach.
 “We found out that even though that’s a cool application, candidates don’t want to spend more time going back and forth.”